 They further argue that as humankind started to colonize the planet, the elite reptiles spread across the Earth and became the royal families throughout the world.
 By having power in every single country, the Reptilians have created a global prison that people don’t even realize they’re in.

 2. The 9/11

-It was the blackest day in the modern American history when a group of 19 men or so hijacked four passenger airplanes in order to crash it into the high profile locations at the very heart of United States.
-As the result of 9/11 massacre American forces invaded Afghanistan to destroy Al-Qaeda and hunt down Osama Bin Laden.
+It was the blackest day in modern American history when a group of 19 men hijacked four passenger airplanes in order to crash it into the high profile locations at the very heart of the United States.
+As the result of the 9/11 massacre American forces invaded Afghanistan to destroy Al-Qaeda and hunt down Osama Bin Laden.

-Amidst of the hostile environment, some conspiracy theorist starts building their own version of the story.
-Claiming that the attacks were condoned by the American Government as a false flag operation, as a pretext for carrying out the war in Afghanistan and later Iraq.
-The various claims, including that deliberate destruction of the twin tower sent shock waves throughout the nation and the world.
-But a considerable amount of people were influenced.
+Amidst of the hostile environment, some conspiracy theorist starts building their own version of the story, claiming that the attacks were condoned by the American Government as a false flag operation, as a pretext for carrying out the war in Afghanistan and later Iraq.

 1. John F. Kennedy Assassination

 Perhaps one of the greatest political murders ever occurred on the earth which is still a hot topic and attract lots of attention even to this day.
 Conspiracy theorists have come forward time to time in the favor of the fact that Lee Harvey Oswald was not alone in this act.

 He was arrested and charged for murdering the president J.F Kennedy on 22nd November 1963 during a rally near the Dallas’s Dealey Plaza at about 12:30 p.m.
 Oswald was later shot down in police custody after 2 days by Jack Ruby.
 The conspiracy theorists are enthusiastic over the fact that Oswald was not acting alone, he was just a face and some even reached the conclusion that Oswald didn’t commit the murder at all.